 As a new nation, Croatia quickly made a name for itself in everything from commerce to sport.
 Despite its relatively small population, Croatia has made quite an impact within Central Europe.
 Its success in sport is quite remarkable and Zagreb can take quite a lot of credit for the positives that tourists feel about Croatia.

 There are open spaces within Zagreb to enjoy, plenty of historic landmarks, and museums.
 You will want for nothing if you choose Zagreb for a future holiday.
-Now as you know where to stay in Zagreb for first-time travelers, all you need to do is to book your accommodations and ready to go!
+Now as you know where to stay in Zagreb, all you need to do is to book your accommodations and ready to go!